Kinetics of Deposition in the Diffusion-Controlled Limit: Abstract

 \section{Abstract}

-We study the adsorption of particles diffusing in a half-space bounded by the substrate and irreversibly sticking to the substrate upon contacts.
-We show that when absorbing particles are planar disks diffusing in the three-dimensional half-space, the coverage approaches its saturated `jamming' value as $t^{-1}$ in the large time limit [generally as $t^{-1/(d-1)}$ for the adsorption on the $d-$dimensional substrate when $d>1$ and as $e^{-t/\ln(t)}$ when $d=1$].
-We also analyze the asymptotic behavior when particles are planar aligned squares and when they are spherical.
+The adsorption of particles diffusing in a half-space bounded by the substrate and irreversibly sticking to the substrate upon contacts is investigated.
+We show that when absorbing particles are planar disks diffusing in the three-dimensional half-space, the coverage approaches its saturated ``jamming" value as $t^{-1}$ in the large time limit [generally as $t^{-1/(d-1)}$ when the substrate is $d$ dimensional and $d>1$, and as $e^{-t/\ln(t)}$ when $d=1$].
+We also analyze the asymptotic behavior when particles are spherical and when particles are planar aligned squares.